 - Only interactive continuing education courses will be accepted by the Board for CPA/PA license renewal.
 MasterCPE courses are considered interactive.

-- CPAs requesting a re-issuance must complete the California Professional Ethics Examination (PETH) found at www.calcpa.org/PETH
+- CPAs requesting a re-issuance from a cancelled license must complete the California Professional Ethics Examination (PETH) found at www.calcpa.org/PETH

 California Board of Accountancy